thxrion/react-rx-di-tanstack-vite/ARCHITECTURE.md

  - `components/*.component.tsx` - parts of the main component.
 All of these components MUST be unique and specific to the component and be useless outside of the component context.
  - `components/*.scaffold.tsx` - a component 'scaffold', which encapsulates the page layout and also in some cases rendering logic.
 The scaffold imports all the other parts of the component as props and renders them in proper order.
+You could say it is a React way of doing Depedency injection.

-## Pages - `view/pages`
+## Pages - `view/page`

 In this directory we define components for our pages, which we then can use in our Router.